Convergence Analyses of Davis-Yin Splitting via Scaled Relative Graphs II: Convex Optimization Problems: Contraction factors of DYS for convex optimization problems

+We now present Lipschitz factors of DYS for convex optimization problems.
+When the Lipschitz factor is strictly less than $1$, we, of course, have a strict contraction.

-We present Lipschitz factors of subdifferential DYS operators.
-To the best of our knowledge, the following results are the best linear convergence rates of the DYS iteration compared to Theorem~9 of \cite{CondatRichtarik2022_randprox} and Theorems~3, 4, and 5 of \cite{LeeYiRyu2022_convergencea}.
-To clarify, our rates are not slower than the prior rates in all cases and faster in most cases.
+To the best of our knowledge, the convergence rates provided by our Theorems~\ref{thm:main-result-1} and \ref{thm:main-result-2} are the best linear convergence rates in the sense that they are not slower than the prior rates in all cases and faster in most cases.
+We provide specific comparisons against prior rates in Section~\ref{ss:comparison}.

 \begin{theorem} Let $f \in \cF_{\mu_f, L_f}$, $g \in \cF_{\mu_g, L_g}$, and $h \in \cF_{\mu_h, L_h}$, where

 Let $\lambda > 0$ be an averaging parameter and $\alpha > 0$ be a step size.
 Throughout this theorem, define $r / \infty = 0$ for any real number $r$.
 Write